robotlearn/pyrobolearn/pyrobolearn/README.rst

 - ``dynamics``: this contains the various dynamic function approximators.
 This is mostly used by model-based reinforcement learning algorithms.
 This is currently not fully-implemented/operational.

-- ``tasks``: this contains the various learning tasks.
+- ``tasks``: this contains the various learning tasks/paradigms.
 They all inherit from the ``Task`` class and accepts at least as inputs the policy(ies) and environment.
 They act as a container for these two's, and calling the ``step`` method will perform one full cycle in the agent-environment interaction loop.
 Subsequently, you can also call ``run`` to run several loop for the specified number of steps.
 Tasks can notably be provided to algorithms (especially RL algorithms).

 - ``distribution``: this contains few distributions that are used by exloration strategies (see next bullet point).
 - ``exploration``: this contains the various exploration strategies that can be used by the policy; parameter and